 This week is Dog Anxiety Awareness week.
 And since so many dogs (as many as 70%) suffer from some type of anxiety, this is an important week for all pet parents!

-If your dog displays signs of anxiety, whether behavioural (ongoing anxiety about something, like separation anxiety) or situational (afraid of something specific, like fireworks or thunderstorms), there are various ways you can help keep them cool, calm, and collected.
+If your dog displays signs of anxiety, whether behavioral (ongoing anxiety about something, like separation anxiety) or situational (afraid of something specific, like fireworks or thunderstorms), there are various ways you can help keep them cool, calm, and collected.

 So, how can you tell is anxiety is an issue for your dog, and what can you do about it?